What is Drain Camera Inspection?

 Drain Camera Inspection in Practice: A Real-World Example

-A Melbourne homeowner notices their kitchen sink drains slowly and their toilet backs up occasionally.
-Rather than guessing the cause, Emergency Plumber Melbourne performs a Drain Camera Inspection and discovers tree roots have cracked the main sewer line 8 metres from the house.
-The video recording shows the exact location and severity, allowing the plumber to recommend either trenchless pipe repair or excavation with confidence.
+A homeowner in Fitzroy notices their bathroom drain is draining slowly and smells bad.
+Instead of guessing the cause, Emergency Plumber Melbourne performs a Drain Camera Inspection and discovers tree roots have cracked the underground drain pipe.
+The video footage shows exactly where the damage is located, allowing the plumber to recommend trenchless pipe repair rather than expensive excavation.

 Sources & Further Reading on Drain Camera Inspection